 Lawful Good characters believe in upholding order and achieving good.
 Chaotic Evil despises order, hierarchy and traditions and does whatever they want to do, no matter the cost to other people.

 At their best Chaotic Evil characters are unpredictable, selfish and heartless.
-At their worst, Chaotic Evil characters seek to spread Evil and Chaos for their own sake and cause carnage and pain wherever they go.
+At their worst, Chaotic Evil characters seek to spread Evil and Chaos for their own sake and cause pain wherever they go.
 A Lawful Good character, on the other hand, always plays by the rules and lives to spread Good in the world.

 For a closer look at Lawful Good, check out my article.